Monitor (warship): World War I

 The dimensions of the several classes of monitor varied greatly.
 Those of the Abercrombie class were 320 ft by 90 ft in the beam and drew 9 ft compared to the M29-class monitors of 1915 that were only 170 ft long, and the Erebus class of 1916, which were 405 ft long.
 The largest monitors carried the heaviest guns.

 By this point the United States Navy had largely stopped using monitors.
 Only a few still existed, and only seven were still in service, all of which had been relegated to being submarine tenders.
 This would be the last war in which United States monitor-type vessels would see commissioned service.
-The last original American monitor, USS Wyoming, renamed USS Cheyenne in 1908, was stricken from the Navy List in 1937.
+The last original American monitor, USS Wyoming, renamed USS Cheyenne in 1908, was removed from the Navy List in 1937.

 The Austro-Hungarian Navy had also invested heavily in the construction of river monitors to patrol its internal river systems such as the Danube and its tributaries.
 These vessels were among the first to fire on Serbian territory at the start of the First World War, and took part in the bombardment of Belgrade, as well as other Balkan campaigns against Serbia and Romania.
 At the end of the war, the surviving vessels were parceled out to the navies of the new state of Yugoslavia and Romania as war prizes.
 Several would see action in World War II as well.

 The Italian Navy also constructed some monitors including the Faa di Bruno, using the main gun barrels for the cancelled Francesco Caracciolo-class battleships.

 World War II

 The smaller Royal Navy monitors were mostly scrapped following World War I, though Erebus and Terror survived to fight in World War II.
 When the requirement for shore support returned, two large new Roberts-class monitors, Roberts and Abercrombie, were constructed and fitted with 15 in guns from older battleships.

 Royal Navy monitors saw service in the Mediterranean in support of the British Eighth Army's desert and Italian campaigns.
 They were part of the offshore bombardment for the Invasion of Normandy in 1944.
 They were also used to clear the German-mined River Scheldt by the British to utilize the port of Antwerp.
 Roberts and Abercrombie were to form part of the British East Indies Fleet in support of Operation Mailfist, the planned liberation of Singapore in late 1945, which was cancelled following the Japanese surrender.

 The former Italian WWI monitor Faa di Bruno had been redesignated as floating battery by the beginning of WW2, in which role she continued to play until the capitulation of Italy.
 She was then captured by the Germans and served as monitor Biber in Genoa, until the German surrender.
 She was scrapped after the war.

-The German, Yugoslav, Croatian and Romanian navies all operated river monitors on the Danube, which saw various combats during the war.
+The German, Yugoslav, Croatian and Romanian navies all operated river monitors on the Danube, all of which saw combat during the war.